In this Guide

 Ready for the Time Change?

-Daylight savings in Australia doesn’t apply to everyone.
-But if you live in one of the states that uses it, knowing when is daylight savings and adjusting your clocks on time keeps your day in order.
+Daylight savings doesn’t apply to everyone.
+But if you live in one of the states that uses it, knowing when is DST and adjusting your clocks on time keeps your day in order.
 Knowing when does Australian daylight savings end helps avoid confusion when you travel.
 There is no need to overthink it.
 Just remember: clocks forward in October, back in April.
-Still unsure about the next switch?
-Just check your phone and it’ll show you exactly when is daylight savings.

 Was this article useful?